Uniqueness of Coxeter structures on Kac-Moody algebras: Introduction

+The completion $\wh{U\gb\tens{n}}$ is \wrt the category $\E_{\gb}$ of {\it equicontinuous} $\gb$--modules, which are those on which the action of $\b^*$ (and therefore the sum \eqref{eq:interlaced-casimir}) is locally finite.
+If $\g$ is a symmetrisable \KM algebra with negative Borel subalgebra $\b$, the realisation of $\g$ as a quotient of the Drinfeld double of $\b$ gives rise to an embedding of category $\O$ for $\g$ as a full subcategory of $\E_{\gb}$.

-The crucial insight of \cite{e1,e3} is that the algebra $U\g\Euniv$ contains enough elements to allow for the construction of quantisation functors, and yet has a computable Hochschild cohomology, which is given by a universal version of the exterior algebra $\wedge\g_\a$.
+The coproduct on $U\gb$ gives rise to a cosimplicial structure on the tower of algebras $\{\wh{U\gb\tens{n}}\}_{n\geqslant 0}$.
+The latter can be lifted to $\{\enrique{n}\}_{n\geqslant 0}$, and gives rise to a Hochschild complex.
+Enriquez's crucial insight is that this complex contains enough elements to allow for the construction of quantisation functors, yet has a manageable cohomology, which is given by a universal version of the exterior algebra of $\gb$.